AdaCore/spark2014/lrm/source/packages.rst

 [A state abstraction shall only be named in contexts where this is explicitly permitted (e.g., as part of a Globals aspect specification), but this is not a name resolution rule.
-Thus, the declaration of a state abstraction has has the same visibility as any other nonoverloadable declaration (e.g., an exception declaration).
+Thus, the declaration of a state abstraction has the same visibility as any other nonoverloadable declaration (e.g., an exception declaration).
 A state abstraction is not an object; it does not have a type.
 The completion of a state abstraction can only be provided as part of